Dreammob/PrivateGitAccess/README.md

 Node js, fastify and Octokit

 # To start a server
-In IDE enter : node index.js
+In IDE terminal enter : node index.js

 ## How to use
 Replace const GITHUB_TOKEN in index.js with the github access token for needed git repo\